How Has COVID Effected Renters and Landlords?

 Both parties have started to find other means to assist them in paying rent or mortgages.

 The survey from Avail showed that the first source renters are relying on is savings, followed by asking others for money, applying for government assistance, and finding another job.
 Results showed that some renters are even paying with credit cards, creating further financial stress.
-Landlords are also relying on savings accounts and government assistance, but they are additionally relying on adjusting rent payment plans or offering discounts on rent.
+Furthermore, landlords are also relying on savings accounts and government assistance, but they are additionally relying on adjusting rent payment plans or offering discounts on rent.

 What is a Landlord to do?